 Please attach a resume, cover letter, and names and contact information (email and phone number) for three (3) professional references.
 Even though you will enter them on your online application, please include the names and contact information of your 3 professional references on your resume or upload as a separate document.

-A supplemental application, including questions and personal references, must be completed by position closing date, Sunday February 11th, 2018 at 11:55pm.
+A supplemental application, including questions and personal references, must be completed by position first review date, Wednesday June 13th, 2018 at noon.

 If you need assistance applying to this posting, please contact UAF Office of Human Resources at 907-474-7700.